The Top 100 Irish Stars of 2019 - Goss.ie

 After launching her first palette with SOSU by SJ in 2018, Keilidh has been focusing on her own brand in 2019.

-In December the Business Post reported that she had secured a €50,000 funding to “expand her business model”, so we are expecting huge things in 2020 from this last.
+In December the Business Post reported that she had secured a €50,000 funding to “expand her business model”, so we are expecting huge things in 2020 from this lady.

 69. Yewande Biala